Anii232002/Fitpeo_Demo/README.md

 2. Uses Geocoder for location access
 3. Uses Spinner and checklist for selecting dates (By clicking on drop down icon)
 4. Splash Screen
+5. Use of Fragments
-5. Intent to Google Maps for location view by clicking on View on Map
+6. Intent to Google Maps for location view by clicking on View on Map

 Screen Shots: